 - Conducting impact monitoring in value chain projects.

-Participants will receive a complete set of ValueLinks presentations and additional information on value chain promotion online.
+Participants will receive the complete set of ValueLinks presentations and additional material in electronic form.

 The seminar language will be English.

 The net training fee is EUR 1.150 per participant plus 19% VAT (early booking fee until March 31).

 Testimonies of former participants